Classic Barry County Gravel Roads.

 - Address: 1095 N Briggs Rd, Middleville, MI 49333.
 Directions.

-Races (standard Saturday/Yellow flow)
+Races (normal Saturday/Yellow flow)

 - 37-mile singletrack+gravel race (ages 14+ due to riding on open-to-traffic roads but exceptions may be granted); wave start